vdwees/rtc-tools/doc/examples/goal_programming.rst

 '''''''''''''''

 Goals are defined as classes that inherit the ``Goal`` parent class.
 The components of goals can be found in :doc:`../optimization/multi_objective`.
+In this example, we show three ways to define a goal in RTC-Tools.

-First, we have a high priority goal to keep the water level within a minimum and
+First, we have a high priority goal to keep the water level within a minimum and maximum.
+Since we are applying this goal to a specific state (model variable) in our model at every time step, we can use a special helper class to define this goal, called a ``StateGoal``:
-maximum:

 .. literalinclude:: ../../examples/goal_programming/src/example.py
   :language: python